-Year 6 to 7 Transition
+Year 6 to 7 transition

-Welcome from the transition coordinator, Mr Larter
+Welcome from our transition coordinator

-My role is to work with the head of year 7, our wider pastoral team and our feeder primary schools to make sure that your child has a smooth transition to secondary school.
+Our transition coordinator's role is to work with the head of year 7, our wider pastoral team and our feeder primary schools to make sure that your child has a smooth transition to secondary school.
 I also work closely with all staff to make sure that our children feel safe, settled and ready to take on the many opportunities that await them.

 We have two local uniform suppliers, who can offer you full advice on our uniform as well as personal appointments to visit their shops.
 Please find information using this link

 We are currently working closely with our feeder primary schools to find out more about your child.
-This information allows me to create well balanced form groups.
+This information allows me to create well-balanced form groups.
 Each year group has 8 form groups in it and two are placed into each of our 4 different houses (Beech, Oak, Rowan and Willow).
 Most lessons in year 7 are taught as a form group, with the exception of Maths, which often places the year 7 students into sets early on.

 When making the form groups we aim to make them balanced with a mixed group of students to reflect our society.
 We do not allocate form groups based on previous friendships for three main reasons.